So You Want to Install Rooftop Solar PV

 Can have panels on multiple orientations however the price of the inverter and for installation is usually higher.

-For a grid connected system the economic are such that usually it is best to get as big as possible, as allowed by regulation and your budget.
+For a grid connected system the economic are such that usually it is best to get as big as possible, as allowed by regulation and your budget, at least in Victoria.
 The following limitations apply:

 Installers will advise on how many kilowatts of panels can fit on the roof.